rjdkmr/gmx_clusterByFeatures/docs/index.rst

 could be any quantity as a function of time such as Projections of egienvector from PCA or dihedral-PCA, distances, angles, channel radius etc.

+.. note:: It is developed for **GROMACS MD trajectory**.
+However, it can be used with any other trajectory format after converting it to GROMACS format trajectory.

 When Projections of egienvector from PCA or dihedral-PCA is used as features, it yields clusters depending on the largest conformational changes during the simulations.
 Depending on the Clustering metrics, a cluster may contain small